gogamid/TCPIP/Klausur/README.md

 ## Task

 This exam project focuses on developing simple message broker architecture.
-A message consists the tuple `topic` (subject) and `message` (value, content), where topic and message are to be implemented as simple `strings`.
-If the hashtag `#` is used as topic, all messages are forwarded from the broker to the subscriber.
+A `message` consists the tuple `topic` (subject) and `message` (value, content), where topic and message are to be implemented as simple `strings`.
+If the hashtag `#` is used as topic, all messages are forwarded from the `broker` to the `subscriber`.
 The broker does not store the messages but forwards a message only if the topic has been subscribed to by a subscriber.
 Subscriber has subscribed to it.
 The communication between broker and publisher or broker and subscriber is done via  `UDP`.

 ## Structure